santhoshb-msft/Commercial-Marketplace-SaaS-Manual-On-Boarding/README.md

 The landing page can also used for adding new fields to gather more information from the subscriber; for example: what is the favored region.
-When a subscriber provides the details on the landing page, the solution generates an email to the configured operations contact.
+When a subscriber provides the details on the landing page, the solution generates a notification to the configured operations contact.
+The sample has both the email and Azure storage queue notification implementation.
 The operations team then provisions the required resources, onboards the customer using their internal processes, and then comes back to the generated email and clicks on the link in the email to activate the subscription.

 Please see my overview for the integration points in [Integrating a Software as a Solution with Azure Marketplace](#integrating-a-software-as-a-solution-with-azure-marketplace).